Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

 There is a clear path towards measuring the Yukawa couplings of the muon~\cite{Aaboud:2017ojs}, charm quark~\cite{Bodwin:2013gca}, and possibly even the electron~\cite{Greco:2016izi}.
 For the light quarks, the situation is much less clear.
-It is possible that their Yukawa couplings could be probed exclusively~\cite{Kagan:2014ila} or indirectly~\cite{Brivio:2015fxa, Bishara:2016jga, Soreq:2016rae, Yu:2016rvv}.
+It is possible that their Yukawa couplings could be probed exclusively~\cite{Kagan:2014ila} or indirectly~\cite{Brivio:2015fxa, Bishara:2016jga, Soreq:2016rae, Yu:2016rvv, Gao:2016jcm}.
 However, these methods are characterized by small rates and/or are subject to large QCD backgrounds that are difficult to control (see, \eg,~Refs.~\cite{Perez:2015lra, Kamenik:2016tve}).

-In this paper we propose using a strangeness tagger, inspired by $Z\to s\bar s$ measurements at the \mbox{DELPHI}~\cite{Abreu:1999cj} and SLD~\cite{Kalelkar:2000ig} experiments, for probing the Higgs coupling to the strange quark.
-In Section~\ref{sec:flavor-tagging} we present the basic idea and describe a new variable for determining the light flavor of a jet or other collection of particles.
-In Section~\ref{sec:algorithm} we implement a simplified algorithm of this variable and extend it by a method to reject background from heavy-flavor jets with the aim to distinguish $h\to s\bar s$ decays from other Higgs decays into two quarks or two gluons.
-We refer to such decays as $h\to jj$.
-In practice, the only relevant $h\to jj$ background decays are the ones with large branching fractions, namely, $h\to b\bar b$, $h\to c\bar c$ and $h\to gg$.
+In this letter we propose using a strangeness tagger, inspired by $Z\to s\bar{s}$ measurements at the \mbox{DELPHI}~\cite{Abreu:1999cj} and SLD~\cite{Kalelkar:2000ig} experiments, for probing the Higgs coupling to the strange quark via the $h\to s\bar{s}$ decay.
+We first present the basic idea and describe a new jet-flavor variable, $J_F$, for determining the light flavor of a jet or other collection of particles.
+Subsequently, we implement $J_F$ for strange jets and combine it with a simple method for rejecting background from heavy-flavor jets.
+This combination of a cut on $J_F$ and the heavy-flavor rejection as well as a choice for the parameter intended to select kaons is denoted as \tagger{} in the following.
+Finally, we apply this \tagger{} to a collider scenario with background from other Higgs decays and non-Higgs events.